Preciousomonze/wp-plugin-deploy-helper/README.md

 ### Wanna chat with me? 👀
- Feel free to check my profile to reach me on any means you can.
+ Feel free to check my profile to reach me by any means you can.

 #### Stay safe and have a nice time!
 Remember to try out Pancakes today! 💪🏼🥞